Coleganet/Coleganet/README.md

 150 workers are a lot and probably too much for small servers.
-However you set those values, make sure that the number of Apache workers is smaller than the number of connections MySQL accepts, leaving some room for other stuff on your server that might access MySQL, and BlaBlaNet's poller which needs MySQL access, too.
+However you set those values, make sure that the number of Apache workers is smaller than the number of connections MySQL accepts, leaving some room for other stuff on your server that might access MySQL, and ColegaNet's poller which needs MySQL access, too.
 A good setting for a medium-sized hub might be to keep MySQL's max_connections at 100 and set mpm_prefork's MaxRequestWorkers to 70.